laks01/twitter-sentiment-capstone/README.md

 ### Logistics Regression Model

 The training data and test data vectorized and split into 70/30 to train the models.
-I used below metrics to evaluate the moder Performance.
+I used below metrics to evaluate the model performance.After the training the model is saved using pickle.

 #### Confusion Matrix: